 Choosing trimmers and blowers

-Transportation: How to move all that lawn maintenance business equipment around town
+Transportation: How to move all that lawn care equipment around town

 Two mowers, two blowers, and two trimmers are a lot of equipment to lug around.
-So most lawn maintenance businesses start out with a trailer, and it’s easy to see why: They’re cheap, and they’re fast to set up.
+Most lawn care businesses start with a trailer, and it’s easy to see why: They’re cheap and fast to set up.
 You can find a used one for less than $1000 or pay $1200 for a new one, hook it up to your truck, and get going.

 That being said, trailers have their limitations.
 They can be tough to maneuver, they take up a lot of space in the street or the driveway, and they’re more likely to knock over someone’s mailbox.
 Trailers are fine when you’re getting started, but I recommend getting a cage as soon as you can afford it.

-After many years in the beautiful business, I stand by this advice on purchasing equipment for your lawn maintenance crews.
-When you shop smart, keep an eye out for quality equipment, and resist the temptation of fancy tools you don’t need, you can put together a great starter kit with only the gear you do need.
+After many years in the beautiful business, I stand by this advice on purchasing equipment for your lawn care crews.
+Shop smart, keep an eye out for quality equipment, and resist the temptation of fancy tools you don’t need.
+Keep those tips in mind, and you can put together a great starter kit with only the gear you need.